retreaver/core-api-docs/source/index.html.md

 The API can be used to automate core business processes, but does not currently support all functionality.

-*Please note: We're currently working on a versioned replacement for this API.
-This API isn't going away, but soon we'll be promoting the new API and if you bring this one up you'll cause flashbacks and general anxiety.
-If you're building an API, this is a very poor example of what an API should look like.*
+*Please note: We're currently working on a better, versioned replacement for this API.
+But don't worry, this API isn't going away.*

 ## Version

 This is our *unversioned* API and for sake of clarity we'll refer to it henceforth as:

-`Retreaver Core 0.1`
+`Retreaver Core API`

 ## Multi-format